nickscottprior/stitt/README.md

 ![Screenshot of the download button](/download-raw-file.png)

 You can then double-click the downloaded file to open the program in a web browser.
+If double-clicking doesn't work, then you can right-click the file and select the option to open it with a web browser.
 STITT works best in Firefox; its content may not be editable in other browsers.
-If double-clicking doesn't work, then you can right-click it and click on "open with Firefox web browser".

 STITT is a file, not a website.
 It is stored locally on your computer but opened in a web browser, just like you might open .doc files in Microsoft Word or .pdf files in Adobe Acrobat Reader.
 As a result, it functions even if you have no internet connection.
-The stitt.html file contains both the actual program and the content of the document.

 Because STITT is a local file, it will not update automatically and you may end up using an out-of-date version.
-This shouldn't cause any issues, but you wouldn't want to miss out on new features :) I recommend checking this page periodically to see if there have been any new updates since you last downloaded STITT.
+This shouldn't cause any issues, but you wouldn't want to miss out on new features!
+I recommend checking this page periodically to see if there have been any new updates since you last downloaded STITT.

 You can "save" a STITT document by typing Ctrl+S or by clicking the "download current page" button at the bottom of the document.
-I recommend clicking on "show all fields" and "close all fields" before saving.
+I recommend using the SHOC menu to show all fields and close all fields before saving.

 **For a detailed guide to using STITT, see the [Documentation](#documentation) section further below.**